RAWWiberg/isoseq_explorations/README.md

 The NEB website and FAQ (available [here](https://international.neb.com/products/e6421-nebnext-single-cell-low-input-cdna-synthesis-and-amplification-module#Product%20Information)) for this kit lists the sequences included:

-### [SEE SCREEN CAPTURE 2] ##
 ![screencap2][screencap2]

-Here, the first sequence (labelled NEBNext Template Switching Oligo") seems to contain the sequence labelled "Clontech_5p" above, but it contains several additional bases.
+Here, the first sequence (labelled "NEBNext Template Switching Oligo") seems to contain the sequence labelled "Clontech_5p" above, but it contains several additional bases.
 The second sequence sequence (labelled "NEBNext Single Cell RT Primer") also corresponds, with some differences, to the sequence labelled "Clontech_5p".
 The final sequence similarly is a minor variation of the "Clontech_5p" sequence.
+I have highlighted the relevant parts in yellow

 So already there is a bit of confusion as to why exactly these sequences are recommended by the isoseq3 pipeline, since only some of them seem to correspond to sequences in the kits that are recommended in the workflows, and even then sometimes inexactly.